 Here are a few examples:

 America enters a pregnant moment in medical care and disease treatment.
 As our population ages and the era of molecular medicine delivers greater cures and increased life expectancy, human disease is re-born as a problem with the brain as its limiting factor.
 Alzheimer’s and Parkinson’s diseases, stroke, neuropathies and brain cancer are all age-related diseases.
 Multiple sclerosis, epilepsy and sleep disorders are neurological illnesses with an age component.
-Clinical care in neurology embraces the challenges of maintaining brain function in aging, preventing cognitive decline and treatment of these neurological conditions.
+Clinical care in neurology embraces the challenges of maintaining brain function in aging, preventing cognitive decline and treating these neurological conditions.
 One might argue that if heart disease or cancer is successfully treated, but a longer life produces a functionally degraded or demented state, what is the use of this longevity?

 With the aging U.S. population and disease treatment successes, neurology has emerged as the medical specialty with the future imperative.
 UCLA Neurology will lead the way into this future with innovative research into nervous system function and disease, advanced patient care for neurological illness and education of the future leaders in clinical care and neurological research.
 The past is an indicator of success in UCLA in this vision and the future is bringing new research and clinical programs to enlarge and strengthen our efforts to cure neurological disease.